Sch3lp/when-git-breaks/README.md

 Step 1: fork this repository

-Step 2: do as instructed
+Step 2: do as instructed and keep on running `git status` in between steps.

 #### Changing non pushed commit
     git checkout exercise-start